-Be sure to prepare interesting and relevant material well in advance that you plan to set live during the event.
+Be sure to prepare interesting and relevant material well in advance that you plan to share during the event.
 Aim to incorporate as many live Q&A sessions, webinars, and discussions because this audience won’t stick around for monotonous presentations.
-Also, make use of as many interactive videos as possible supplemented with the opportunity for visitors to engage in live chats over the content they are viewing.
+Also, make use of as many interactive videos as possible, supplemented with the opportunity for visitors to engage in live chats about the content they are viewing.

-When hosting fresh college graduates, live networking will be the backbone of your virtual career fair which is why is essential to have professionals ready round the clock to sustain two-way communication when the event is live.
+When hosting fresh college graduates, live networking will be the backbone of your digital career event, which is why it’s essential to have professionals ready around the clock to sustain two-way communication when the event is live.
 Since your audience has opted-into the event, they have a certain freedom of choice when it comes to having these chat interactions or absorbing your content at will.
-Make the most of this by having all your content available ‘on-demand’ so attendees can pick and choose the webinars they wish to attend rather than being forced to watch them on schedule.
+Make the most of this by having all your content available “on-demand” so attendees can pick and choose the webinars they wish to attend rather than being forced to watch them on schedule.

 Have a great post-event follow-up

 Although it sounds too simple to mention, this practice often ends up being overlooked.
-Sending post-event ‘thank you’ emails and event feedback surveys can have a leave an enormously positive impression on your audience, especially on the younger lot.
-You should also consider leaving your Virtual Career Fair open for access for a few weeks after it has been wrapped up.
+Sending post-event “thank you” emails and event feedback surveys can leave an enormously positive impression on your audience, especially on the younger lot.
+You should also consider leaving your virtual career fair open for access for a few weeks after it has been wrapped up.
 This will keep your content evergreen and will keep bringing in prospects who could not make it to the live event.

 Unlike regular candidates, this lot is not actively looking for work as they are currently employed elsewhere.
 Therefore, you won’t find their resumes submitted against your regular job posts.
-However, this doesn’t mean that they’re not looking for a job, just that they are not as actively engaged in the job hunting process.
-Although it is difficult to attract passive candidates, the effort is almost always worth it because they have they have cultivated more on-the-job skills and abilities of teamwork compared to their unemployed counterparts.
+However, this doesn’t mean that they’re not looking for a job, just that they are not as actively engaged in the job-hunting process.
+Although it is difficult to attract passive candidates, the effort is almost always worth it because they have cultivated more on-the-job skills and teamwork abilities compared to their unemployed counterparts.

-A Virtual Career Fair presents as a fantastic opportunity to reach out to this segment because it allows them the anonymity of participation that is otherwise compromised in a conventional fair (because some might not want to show their current employers that they are looking for other options) and the general low-pressure environment of a digital space allows them to remotely access your event without putting too much effort into going to a physical premises.
+A virtual career fair presents a fantastic opportunity to reach out to this segment because it allows them the anonymity of participation that is otherwise compromised in a conventional fair (because some might not want to show their current employers that they are looking for other options), and the general low-pressure environment of a digital space allows them to remotely access your event without putting too much effort into going to a physical premises.

-1. Be personable: Incorporate chat tools on each virtual booth to nurture conversations more specific to the exhibiting department whilst hosting a networking forum where visitors can engage in group discussions over an array of topics.
+1. Be personable: Incorporate chat tools on each virtual booth to nurture conversations more specific to the exhibiting department, while hosting a networking forum where visitors can engage in group discussions over an array of topics.

 The big day is here!
 You’ve meticulously fine-tuned your event planning, gathered exhibitors’ requirements, implemented customizations, and cross-checked every detail that matters.
 But before you get ready to open doors for visitors to experience the virtual career fair magic, there’s an operational strategy that needs to be in place to ensure a vibrant guest experience, the details of which you can read here: